Networked Events

 Dates & Time

-NanoHistory might appear fairly complex, but you will find it is quite simple in its construction.
+Nanohistory might appear fairly complex, but you will find it is quite simple in its construction.
 The networking of historical interactions between agents and objects, over time, and in distinct places, lie at its heart.
 These interactions - or as we call them 'events' - naturally come together as Networks because the agents and objects in these interactions are shared across any number of interactions.
-This 'networked event model' allows NanoHistory to document and create representations of complex interactions as series of temporally limited networks of historical activity.
+This 'networked event model' allows Nanohistory to document and create representations of complex interactions as series of temporally limited networks of historical activity.

 Say an historical scholar wanted to document the interactions within a text that described an altercation in a city square, and its description.
 A good working example would be: